insidemordecai/website/content/posts/202210-fedora-setup-guide/index.md

 sudo dnf group upgrade --with-optional Multimedia
 ```

+Recently, Fedora removed some hardware accelerated codecs from their default install but the guys at RPM Fusion have done their magic.
+Head over to the [Multimedia page of RPM Fusion][rpm-fusion-mm] and under the Hardware Accelerated Codec section, pick the command(s) for your setup.
+For those running Intel 5th Gen (Broadwell) and above pick the `intel-media-driver` option while those running older processors can opt for `libva-intel-driver`.

 For more information, check out the [RPM Fusion][rpm-fusion] website.

 ## Add Extra Fonts